alibaba/cloud-kernel/Documentation/admin-guide/iostats.rst

 Field 17 -- # of milliseconds spent flushing
     This is the total number of milliseconds spent by all flush requests.

+Field 18 -- # of milliseconds spent reading on device driver's side

+Field 19 -- # of milliseconds spent writing on device driver's side

+Field 20 -- # of milliseconds spent discarding on device driver's side

 To avoid introducing performance bottlenecks, no locks are held while modifying these counters.
 This implies that minor inaccuracies may be introduced when changes collide, so (for instance) adding up all the